utap2/utap2/docs/rst/run-rna-mars-seq.rst

 .. image:: ../figures/deseq-batch.png

-All of the steps of the pipeline (mapping, counts etc.) will be run on all of the samples, with the exception of Deseq which will be run only on samples with categories.
+All of the steps of the pipeline (mapping, counts etc.) will be run on all of the samples, with the exception of DESeq2 which will be run only on samples with categories.

 Finally, click on the "Run analysis" button.